baoagent/baoagent-voice-server/SCRATCH.md

-The AI now introduces itself first.
-I've added a method to send an empty message to the AI when a new session is created, which prompts the AI to speak first.
+Updated the AI's instructions in `openai-client.ts` to explicitly tell it to introduce itself immediately upon connection.
+This is a more direct approach to ensure the AI speaks first.